-In the Company, individual divisions are, in compliance with the credit and loan management regulations, assigned to control and manage maturity dates and outstanding balance of each business partner or customer respectively regarding trade receivables and loans receivable and attempt to obtain, at an earliest possible date, information on any doubtful accounts that may arise from deteriorating financial and/or business performance of the business partners or customers and reduce such doubtful accounts, by monitoring the status of each major business partner or customer at a regular interval.
+(3) System for controlling and managing risks arising from financial instruments trade receivables and loans receivable and attempt to obtain, at an earliest possible date, information on any doubtful accounts that may arise from deteriorating financial and/or business performance of the business partners or customers and reduce such doubtful accounts, by monitoring the status of each major business partner or customer at a regular interval.
 This is the same with the subsidiaries subject to consolidation accounting, where their credit and loan transactions are dealt with in accordance with the Company's credit and loan management regulations.